ooroor/hellostrangeworld/readme.md

 - Config injection
 - Consistent naming
 - Remove exception rethrows
-- Tidy up the poms
 - Move more common stuff to the common library
 - Error page upon HTTP errors
+- Docker

 ### Future plans and ambitions
-- ?
+- Make a Maven archetype of it

 ### Technologies that will NOT be used
 - Spring